 Iván Espinoza-Madrigal is the Executive Director of Lawyers for Civil Rights (LCR) in Boston, an organization founded at the request of President John F. Kennedy in the 1960s at the height of the Civil Rights Movement.
-LCR is one of the largest and oldest organizations in New England working on legal and policy issues at the intersection of racial justice, immigration, public health, and entrepreneurship.
+LCR is one of the largest and oldest organizations in New England advancing legal and policy initiatives at the intersection of racial justice, immigration, public health, and entrepreneurship.
 LCR is a recent MacKenzie Scott grant recipient.

 Iván is an expert in legal protections for people of color and immigrants.
 He has filed and won dozens of life-changing and law-changing cases across the country.
 He regularly advises policymakers on the legal needs of marginalized communities.
-His work is frequently featured in publications such as the New York Times, and documentary films like Martha’s Vineyard v.
+His work has been featured in outlets such as The New York Times and in documentary films, including Martha’s Vineyard v.
 DeSantis (MSNBC).
-He has also been recognized as “Lawyer of the Year” by Massachusetts Lawyers Weekly, and “Bostonian of the Year” by the Boston Globe.
+He has been recognized as “Lawyer of the Year” by Massachusetts Lawyers Weekly and “Bostonian of the Year” by The Boston Globe.

-A sought-after thought leader, Iván speaks nationally on racial justice, immigration, and small business issues.
-He often focuses on the legal needs of people who identify across intersecting lines of race, sexual orientation, gender identity, and immigration status.
+A sought-after thought leader, Iván is a nationally recognized voice on racial justice and immigration.
+He centers the legal needs of people at the intersection of race, sexual orientation, gender identity, and immigration status.
+He has also delivered convocation remarks at universities.

-At a pivotal time in the movement for LGBTQ+ equality, Iván joined Lambda Legal to work on marriage equality cases and with LGBTQ+ people of color.
-He also served as the Legal Director of the Center for HIV Law and Policy, focusing on the legal needs of people living with HIV.
+At a pivotal time in the movement for LGBTQ+ equality, Iván joined Lambda Legal to advance marriage equality and support LGBTQ+ people of color.
+He later served as Legal Director of the Center for HIV Law and Policy, focusing on the legal needs of people living with HIV.

 Iván clerked for Judge Ronald Ellis in the U.S. District Court for the Southern District of New York, and Judge Eric Clay in the U.S. Court of Appeals for the Sixth Circuit in Detroit, Michigan.